telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 ![pic](pictures/Arduino/Arduino_WEB_editor_library_manager_MKRNB.png)

-To download the code on your board, you must follow the same process as with the IDE, however being an online tool allows new options such as sharing the sketch using a url
+To download the code on your board, you must follow the same process as with the IDE, however, being an online tool allows new options such as sharing the sketch using a url

 ![pic](pictures/Arduino/Arduino_WEB_editor_code_menu_upload.png)